+Component Description

-Component Description compare owner.source_table[.partition] The basic command compares all of the source rows with all of the target rows. owner.source_table is the owner and name of the source table.
+compare owner.source_table[.partition] The basic command compares all of the source rows with all of the target rows.

+owner.source_table is the owner and name of the source table.
 Use double quotes to enforce case-sensitivity or spaces within a name, for example "HR".emp.

 Wildcarded table names (but not owner names) are supported.
 To be compared, tables that satisfy a wildcard in this command must be listed (explicitly or by wildcard) in the active replication configuration.
 For more information about how SharePlex handles wildcards, see the SharePlex Administration Guide.

-Example sp_ctrl (sysA) >compare scott.emp sp_ctrl (sysA) >compare scott.emp.west compare using filename The basic command compares all of the source rows with all of the target rows in the tables listed in filename . filename is the name of the file that contains the names of the source tables that you want to compare.
-Example sp_ctrl (sysA) >compare using sales Optional command components Component Description Component at target_host@o.target_sid Description Valid for compare Valid for compare Compares the source table to only one of its targets.
-Use when Valid for compare Compares the source table to only one of its targets.
-Use when the source table replicates to multiple target systems.
-Valid for compare Compares the source table to only one of its targets.
-Use when the source table replicates to multiple target systems. target_host is the name of the target system.
-Valid for compare Compares the source table to only one of its targets.
+Example

+sp_ctrl (sysA) >compare scott.emp

+sp_ctrl (sysA) >compare scott.emp.west

+compare using filename The basic command compares all of the source rows with all of the target rows in the tables listed in filename .

+filename is the name of the file that contains the names of the source tables that you want to compare.

+Example

+sp_ctrl(sysA)>compare using sales

+Component Description at target_host@o.target_sid Valid for compare Compares the source table to only one of its targets.
 Use when the source table replicates to multiple target systems. target_host is the name of the target system. target_sid is the ORACLE_SID of the target Oracle instance.
-Valid for compare Compares the source table to only one of its targets.
-Use when the source table replicates to multiple target systems. target_host is the name of the target system. target_sid is the ORACLE_SID of the target Oracle instance.
-Example at target_host@o.target_sid Valid for compare Compares the source table to only one of its targets.
-Use when the source table replicates to multiple target systems. target_host is the name of the target system. target_sid is the ORACLE_SID of the target Oracle instance.
-Example sp_ctrl(SysA)>compare scott.emp at prod@o.prodsid
+Example sp_ctrl (SysA) >compare scott.emp at prod@o.prodsid for o.SID Valid for compare Specifies the Oracle instance that contains the source table.

-Component Description When used, this option must appear after the required command arguments, but it can appear in any order with other options.
+Component Description Use when the same source table is in multiple Oracle instances on a system.
+SID is the ORACLE_SID of the source instance.
+It is case- sensitive and must be typed as it appears in the oratab file or V\$PARAMETER table.
+When used, this option must appear after the required command arguments, but it can appear in any order with other options.
 Example sp_ctrl (SysA) > compare scott.emp for o.oraA hint "hint" Valid for compare Includes an Oracle hint in the SELECT statement.
 The hint is used on the source and target systems. "hint" is a standard Oracle hint no longer than 2000 characters.
 Enclose the entire hint within double quotes.
 Omit the leading /+ and trailing / in the hint string.
 They are added by SharePlex.
 When used, this option must appear after the required command arguments, but it can appear in any order with other options.
 Example sp_ctrl (SysA) > compare scott.emp where "file >001005" hint "emp(salary)" When running a comparison from the command line of the operating system, quoted strings must have an extra set of escaped double quotes as in this example: /productdir/bin/sp_ctrl compare scott.emp hint "\"emp (salary)\"" {include exclude} "(column_list" Valid for compare Filters the columns to be compared.
 Use include to specify columns that you want to compare.
 No other columns are compared.
 You must include all of the key columns in an include clause.
 Use exclude to compare all columns except those specified with exclude.
 Do not exclude any key columns. (column_list) is the list of columns to include or exclude.
-Separate each name with a comma.
-No spaces are permitted in the list unless the name of a column contains spaces.
-Enclose the column list within double quote marks.
-List columns in any order.
-The sort is performed in ascending order.